What is life coaching?

 Life coaching is a relatively unknown and “young” profession, but contrary to what you might think it actually has been around for a long, long time.

-We consider coaching in sport to be completely normal and accept and expect all successful athletes and teams to compete and succeed with a coach by their side; The coach is there to walk alongside the athlete and to bring out the best in the person, but not the one doing the actual work.
+We consider coaching in sport to be completely normal and accept and expect all successful athletes and teams to compete and succeed with a coach by their side;

 The principal between a sports coach and a life coach is much the same.